TMJ / Sleep Appliances

 What can be done to help?

 Oral Appliances resemble a night guard or retainer.
 These maintain an open, unobstructed airway by preventing the collapse of the tongue and soft tissues in the back of the throat.
 Using these devices, the lower jaw is held in a forward position so it does not fall open and cause the airway to collapse.
 It is recommended to first have a sleep study conducted, in order to determine if the patient has mild, moderate, or severe sleep apnea.
 Appliance Therapy is for treating mild to moderate airway obstruction and is a great alternative for those who have a hard time using a CPAP machine.
 These custom-made oral appliances are proven to be more effective than over-the-counter devices, which are not recommended as a therapeutic option.
+We highly recommend that anyone suffering from sleep apnea schedule an Initial Evaluation appointment with our myofunctional therapist, Jessica.
+Myofunctional therapy can greatly assist the dysfunctional breathing patterns and improper tongue posture that contribute to sleep apnea.

 EMA sleep appliance